 “You have done a great job this year…but if you would have focused on other result oriented areas it would have led to better performance.”
-As soon as Mr. Roy said this to Mr. Tarak during the performance review discussion, Mr. Tarak started arguing and eventually decided on a silent approach for the remaining discussion.
+Mr. Roy said this to Mr. Tarak during the performance review discussion.
+After hearing this, Mr. Tarak started arguing and eventually decided on a silent approach for the remaining discussion.
 What went wrong in this scenario while giving feedback?

-Actually like in a movie, feedback can turn out to be a villain for performance if not handled well or become a hero and save performance if given and taken the right way!
+Actually like in a movie, feedback can turn out to be a villain for performance if not handled well.
+Feedback may become a hero and save performance if given and taken the right way!

 Feedback is a very crucial element for great results and improved performance.
 Giving and receiving feedback well, both components together, build the required confidence in the individual and the team.